 The goal of this minor is to introduce students to biomedical research.
 Various research methods will be discussed and carried out in practice or in demonstration.
 Subjects will include molecular cell biology, immunology and stem cell research, with an emphasis on designing and carrying out experiments in a laboratory setting.
 Creativity and problem solving capacity will be more important than acquiring new knowledge per se.

 During this 10-week minor, you will also write a research proposal (in couples and under supervision of an experienced researcher) and do a 4-week laboratory internship that will allow you to concentrate on the field of biomedical research that you are most interested in.
 The internship can be done in an Erasmus MC laboratory or in one of several foreign countries.
+In the event that the internship cannot take place due to (travel) restrictions regarding Covid-19, a suitable research project will be developed.

 Attendance is mandatory for all educational elements of the minor.
 Absence during especially the practical lessons or the internship can lead to removal from the minor.